2023 Chile Open – Singles

 Nicolás Jarry defeated Tomás Martín Etcheverry in the final, 6–7(5–7), 7–6(7–5), 6–2 to win the singles tennis title at the 2023 Chile Open.
+This was Jarry's first ATP title since 2019.

 Pedro Martínez was the defending champion, but lost in the first round to Yannick Hanfmann.

 Seeds

 The top four seeds received a bye into the second round.